Michael S. Van Leesten Memorial Awards

-In honor of his lifelong commitment to housing and education, RIHousing is launching the Michael Van Leesten Memorial Awards Program.
+In honor of his lifelong commitment to housing and education, RIHousing is launching the Michael S. Van Leesten Memorial Awards Program.
 The Memorial Awards Program will include both a scholarship and a fellowship position.
-By establishing new learning opportunities and offering financial support, RIHousing will provide additional pathways for people of diverse backgrounds to pursue careers in the housing or construction industries.
+By establishing new learning opportunities and offering financial support, RIHousing will provide additional pathways for people of diverse backgrounds to pursue careers in fields related to the housing or construction industries.

 Applications will be evaluated on the quality of written or video essay and evidence of the student’s commitment to the housing field.
-The purpose of this scholarship is to provide support to students of color, with the goal of increasing opportunities for members of underrepresented groups to learn about and participate both academically and professionally within the housing field.
+The purpose of this scholarship is to provide support to students of color, with the goal of increasing opportunities for members of underrepresented groups to learn about and participate both academically and professionally within fields connected to housing.

 Thank you for your interest in applying for a scholarship: